-Vitamin D receptors are found throughout the body, and vitamin D is involved in many cellular processes, including regulating immune cell functions in the type of infections.
+Vitamin D receptors are found throughout the body, and vitamin D is involved in many cellular processes, including regulating immune cell functions in the type of infection.
 A deficiency of vitamin D can negatively affect immunity.
 And most of us are deficient!

-Epidemiological studies show an association between low levels of vitamin D and increased risk of viral airway infections.
+Epidemiological studies show an association between low levels of vitamin D and an increased risk of viral airway infections.
 Vitamin D supplementation can prevent asthma symptoms and respiratory infections!

 More is not necessarily better: a 2017 randomized study found no statistically significant differences between doses (taken by children) of 400 IU / day and 2000 IU / day.